DANCE 1 - 2021/2

 Indicative content includes:

 To include elementary to advanced (dependent on student ability) exercises to develop mobility, strength, and control, Isolation work, compound steps, jazz pirouettes and the development of routines/combinations in a variety of jazz styles such as ‘lyrical’, ‘musical theatre’, ‘contemporary jazz’, and ‘commercial’.
-Particular Jazz techniques may be taught such as Matt Mattox, Horton, Limon and Luigi as well as emerging forms as and when appropriate.
+Historical Jazz techniques may be taught, as well as emerging forms, as and when appropriate.
+These will incorporate the styles of a diverse range of historical practitioners, with a global perspective on current and emerging talents.
 Some improvisational work may also be included at this level.

 To include the development of elementary to advanced (dependent on student ability) Barre-work, Centre Practice, Adage, Pirouettes, Petit & Grand Allegro.
 Some Batterie work may also be covered and in special circumstances Pointe-work.

 To include the development of elementary to advanced work (dependent on student ability) on traditional tap vocabulary and technique to include shuffles, riffs, pick-ups, turning steps, time steps and the development of ‘routines’.
-Students may be taught a variety of styles such as American Tap and Musical Theatre as and when appropriate.
+Students may be taught a variety of styles such as American Tap and Musical Theatre, as and when appropriate.
+In these cases, we will incorporate the styles of a diverse range of historical practitioners, with a global perspective on current and emerging talents.

 To include elementary to advanced work (dependent on student ability) on the five basic principles of Pilates (which include breathing, pelvic placement, rib cage placement, scapular movement and stabilisation and head placement) mat work, limbering, resistance work and anatomy based barre work all taught through somatic practices.